-Laura Buckley represents US and international individuals and businesses with their state and federal taxation matters and business transactions.
-She specializes in cost-effective resolution of tax controversies before the Internal Revenue Service, Franchise Tax Board, and State Board of Equalization, as well as in the United States Tax Court.
+Laura Buckley represents individuals and businesses with state and federal taxation matters and business transactions.
+She specializes in cost-effective resolution of tax controversies before the Internal Revenue Service and state and local tax agencies, including the California Franchise Tax Board and the California Department of Tax and Fee Administration.

 Her Work Includes

 - Tax Controversy: Ms. Buckley represents clients in all aspects of tax controversies, from audit through litigation.
 Her cases involve deficiency assessments, innocent spouse claims, overdue returns, partnership audits, collection due process, employment taxes, fraud and offshore tax compliance.

 - Collection Matters: Ms. Buckley helps clients resolve unpaid federal and state taxes through various means, including Offer and Compromise and Installment Agreement.
 She also resolves liens and levies filed by taxing authorities.

 - Bankruptcy: Ms. Buckley represents creditors and debtors in resolution of bankruptcy tax matters, including relief from stay, exceptions to discharge, discharge of bankruptcy taxes, and debt workouts.

 - Business Tax Planning: Ms. Buckley helps clients choose and form new business entities, and negotiates the acquisition and sale of businesses.

 - International Tax Planning: Ms. Buckley represents clients in inbound and outbound transactions (focusing on offshore tax and reporting compliance).